ern2150/FVCR/Ninja-Strike-Force.md

 Mickey Mouse's deck is fed from four main sources.
 First, he's an orphan.
-Second, perhaps because of the poverty and therefore poor healthcare associated with the lack of a familial support structure, Mickey has a chronic illness that causes him to cough uncontrollably at times.
+Second, perhaps because of the lack of a familial support structure, Mickey suffers from a chronic illness that causes him to cough uncontrollably at times.
-Third, Mickey is saved / supported by Jim Jones, who himself is connected by fate to a larger problem which distracts him from Mickey's care at a crucial point.
+Third, once Mickey is supported by someone, they're distracted from his care at a crucial point.
 Fourth, a crime boss sets up Mickey to take the fall during a literal game of cards!

 The crime boss' birthday party is where Mickey is set up to fail.
 The boss, out of generosity, lends Mickey some money, since he's "down on his luck."
 Mickey bets this money on a card game but makes sure he doesn't lose it - he wants to be a good steward of the gift he's been given.
 He does this by hiding a card in his shoe that later wins him a hand.
 His deceit is quickly discovered, and is chased by the boss' thugs to the part of the complex where Jim and his kid brother live.